 Chipmunks are busy gathering food in the fall to store away during the winter.
 They don’t hibernate during the colder months, but they spend most of their time in their burrows, waking up every few days to grab a bite.

-Upload your photos and videos to The Weather Network, and you might see them in a feature just like this one.
+Upload your photos and videos to The Weather Network.
+You might see them in a feature just like this one.